COSC3020/tsp-held-karp-reis-iken/README.md

 What is the worst-case asymptotic time complexity of your implementation?
 What is the worst-case asymptotic memory complexity?
 Add your answer, including your reasoning, to this markdown file.

+**MY ANSWER:**

+Since we are using recursion to find all possible permutations of the tour, its runtime complexity is factorial.
+The worst-case asymptotic time complexity expression is $\Theta(n!)$.

+In terms of memory, my implementation uses a map to store already-completed solutions to the subproblems it faces throughout the process.
+The number of subproblems should be n - 1.
+And for each of these subproblems, we generate a key whose length is n.
+Thus, the worst-case memory complexity should be $\Theta(n(n-1)!)$.